Jd-rathod/Gsoc/OWASP Juice-Shop Proposal.md

 many modules in [src](https://github.com/bkimminich/juice-shop/tree/master/frontend/src) have not been modified, I am willing to work on it and make possible updates.

-I am studing the code and trying to figure out which thing are needed to be done and how I can do that.
+I am studing the code and trying to figure out which things are needed to be done and how I can do that.

-## SAT Questions
+## Questions

 > What do you want to achieve?

 I want to contribute as much as I can to the project.
-By the end of the Summer, I intend to have add/update all necessary modules and improve Web Interface of the project.
+During this internship, I intend to have add/update all necessary modules and improve Web Interface of the project.

 > What makes you suited to carry the project?